extism/ruby-sdk/README.md

 ### Install the Extism Runtime

 You first need to install the Extism Runtime which is a native shared object that this library uses to load and run the Wasm code.
-You can pull the runtime down directly or use the [Extism CLI](https://github.com/extism/cli) to install it:
+You can [download the shared library directly from a release](https://github.com/extism/extism/releases) or use the [Extism CLI](https://github.com/extism/cli) to install it:

 ```bash
 sudo extism lib install latest